 Causes of Coronary Artery Disease

-Coronary Heart Disease “CHD” is also known as coronary artery disease “CAD.”
-CAD or CHD are conditions in which the coronary arteries are weakened due to plaque buildup in our blood circulatory system.
+Coronary Heart Disease, or CHD, is also known as coronary artery disease, or CAD.
+CAD or CHD is when the coronary arteries are weakened due to plaque buildup in the blood circulatory system.
 The arteries are primarily responsible for providing blood and oxygen to the heart.
 Adult stem cell therapy for artery blockage can be a good choice for those seeking a safe, non-surgical alternative cell therapy for heart failure and many cardiac diseases, including Chronic Ischemic Arteries and Heart Failure.

 Acute Coronary Syndromes – Coronary Thrombosis

-1. Unstable acute angina (chest pain) symptom occurs when the heart doesn’t get enough oxygen or blood flow.
-Symptoms vary, but for most patients, the symptoms start occurring more frequently over time during periods of rest.
-Over time the angina pain starts to last longer and feels more severe.
-Traditional treatments such nitroglycerin may be used but if left untreated the issue to result in worsening heart failure.
+- Unstable acute angina (chest pain) occurs when the heart doesn’t get enough oxygen or blood flow.
+Symptoms vary, but for most patients, they start occurring more frequently during periods of rest.
+Over time, the angina pain starts to last longer and feels more severe.
+Traditional treatments such as nitroglycerin may be used, but if left untreated, the issue can result in worsening heart failure.

-3. STEMI or ST-segment elevation myocardial infarction is the other type of heart attack caused by a blockage in the blood supply.
-STEMI events affect large areas of cardiac tissue and can be measured by an ECG test or blood panels screening for the specific enzymatic activity and chemical markers.
-These biochemical markers in blood tests are known as cardiac risk markers of inflammation.
+- STEMI or ST-segment elevation myocardial infarction is the other type of heart attack caused by a blockage in the blood supply.
+STEMI events affect large areas of cardiac tissue and can be measured by an ECG test or blood panel screening for specific enzymatic activity and chemical markers.
+These biochemical markers in blood tests are cardiac risk markers of inflammation.
 The tests were developed from the earliest diagnostic markers of troponins (troponin complex) & Creatine kinase-MB (CK-MB)

 Signs of Atherosclerosis & Coronary Plaque

-Symptoms for patients with atherosclerosis vary for all patients, but new blood tests and genetic testing for hereditary heart disease can be used as an early warning sign of acute coronary syndrome.clogged-artery-coronary atherosclerosis
+Symptoms for patients with atherosclerosis vary for all patients.
+Still, new blood tests and genetic testing for hereditary heart disease can be used as an early warning sign of acute coronary syndrome.

 Plaque is produced because of the cholesterol, calcium, fat, and other substances found in the blood.
 When the plaque starts to build up in your arteries, you get diagnosed with a disease called atherosclerosis.
 The building up of the plaque and the inability of the heart to regenerate takes place over many years.
 As time passes by, the plaque narrows your arteries and thus hardens.
 This is the cause of the limited oxygen-rich blood in the heart.

-The plague-infested region can also rupture, or break open.
+The plague-infested region can also rupture or break open.
 This forms a blood clot on the surface of the plaque.
-When this worsens, and the blood clot becomes more prominent, this disturbs the blood flow in the main artery (coronary atherosclerosis.)
-Moreover, angina or heart attack or stroke might happen if your heart does not receive a regular flow of blood and fresh oxygen.
+When this worsens and the blood clot becomes more prominent, this disturbs the blood flow in the main artery (coronary atherosclerosis.)
+Moreover, an angina heart attack or stroke might happen if your heart does not receive a regular flow of blood and fresh oxygen.
 Angina is a severe discomfort in the chest.
-It might feel like there is a pressure or squeezing inside your chest.
-The pain also might happen inside your neck, shoulders, arms, back or, jaw.
+It might feel like there is pressure or squeezing inside your chest.
+The pain might also be inside your neck, shoulders, arms, back, or jaw.
 Angina discomfort might even really feel like indigestion.

 A heart attack happens when the regular flow of blood rich in oxygen to the section of the heart is disrupted or blocked.
 If this flow is not remedied immediately, the particular part of the heart will not function.
 Without immediate treatment, a heart attack and stroke can occur, and this may lead to death.
 With time, CHD will make the heart weaker, and this could result in peripheral neuropathy, arrhythmia, muscular atrophy, and often heart failure.

-Heart disease is a condition where the heart cannot pump sufficient blood required by the body.
+Heart disease is when the heart cannot pump sufficient blood required by the body.
 Arrhythmia has something to do with the abnormal rhythm and rate of the heartbeat.[1]

 Warning signs & symptoms of heart failure